-Bannon in peril?
-Trump’s criticism worries his populist base
+Is Bannon in peril?
+Trump comments worry his populist base

 Recently, the president has undercut Bannon in front of other senior staffers, including questioning the need for his presence in certain White House meetings.

 Bannon is seen as increasingly isolated within the White House, particularly after the health care debacle.
 His hard-line sales pitch to the Freedom Caucus lawmakers — he told the Republicans that the White House-based legislation was not up for debate — was panned inside the West Wing as a major misstep that cost Trump votes.
-The original travel ban, a Bannon effort, is mired in the courts.
+The original travel ban, a Bannon effort, is mired in the courts, and Trump appears to be backing away from some of the economic policies that Bannon championed.

 And Bannon’s creation of an in-house think tank known as the Strategic Initiatives group has been marginalized.
 Some staff members initially hired for that project are now part of the Kushner-led Office of American Innovation.